 We’ve all been in situations like this, and in this example there’s no certain right or wrong answer, although usually there’s a politically correct one; the one that will satisfy the most and lead to the least bickering.
 What’s interesting is that according to research on moral foundations how we decide to cut the cake is influenced by (and indicative of) where you fall on the liberal-conservative spectrum.
 Liberals tend to see an equal proportioning of the cake to everyone regardless of their situation (or how much they painted) as fair; they are faultlessly egalitarian.
 Conservatives tend to see the cutting of the cake in proportion to what people deserve as fair.

 It is important to note that the findings of psychology also show that liberals and conservatives care about fairness equally; despite what each might think about the other, they both place the same high importance on fairness and they will still factor it in when other moral concerns (about causing/avoiding harm, group loyalty etc) come up.
+(Later this was split into two moral foundations to represent this difference with conservatives being found to care more about the moral foundation Fairness/cheating which represents proportionality, liberals more about the Liberty/oppression foundation which represents equality.
+But note that conservatives care about Liberty/oppression when it comes to individual freedoms.)

-It is also key to realise that everyone can think of fairness in either way, we’ve all been in the situation were we feel the cake should be portioned in relation to effort and where we think it should simply be cut equally.
+It is also key to realise that everyone can think of fairness in either way, we’ve all been in the situation where we feel the cake should be portioned in relation to effort and where we think it should simply be cut equally.
 However, conservatives are more likely to be in favour on the proportional solution, liberals on the egalitarian one.
 Also note that neither of these positions are reached by logic or experience, they are what we feel is right, even if we might be able to rationalise why one is more just than the other.

 Communism was the political system that in theory represented the liberal ideal of fairness, everyone would be equal contributors to society (or at least equally appreciated) and everyone was of equal stature.
 It’s well known that this failed in practice, although some would argue it was never properly carried out in practice, but this arguably is because human nature doesn’t fit with it (I’ll come back to this later).